-Mastery of the tools and transformation options of an industry-standard drawing program to create complex illustrations and follow them through to the color output stage.
-Includes acquisition of images through scanning and the creative use of clip art.
+Use of the tools and transformation options of an industry-standard vector drawing program to create complex illustrations.
+Includes principles of layout and design and manipulation of text and graphics.

-Offered in Fall semesters only.
 Lecture Hrs = 3, Lab Hrs = 3

 Prerequisite: READ 301 or equivalent Pre/Corequisite: ITSC 1309 or BCIS 1405